loda-lang/loda-programs/programs/oeis/list4.md

 * [A215604](http://oeis.org/A215604) ([program](215/A215604.asm)): a(0)=0, a(n) = (n + a(floor(n/2))) mod 3.
 * [A215630](http://oeis.org/A215630) ([program](215/A215630.asm)): Triangle read by rows: T(n,k) = n^2 - n*k + k^2, 1 <= k <= n.
 * [A215646](http://oeis.org/A215646) ([program](215/A215646.asm)): n * (11*n^2 + 6*n + 1) / 6.
+* [A215655](http://oeis.org/A215655) ([program](215/A215655.asm)): Irregular triangle read by rows: reading the n-th row describes all the numbers seen in the triangle up to the end of the n-th row.
 * [A215667](http://oeis.org/A215667) ([program](215/A215667.asm)): 22n+1 is prime.
 * [A215687](http://oeis.org/A215687) ([program](215/A215687.asm)): Number of solid standard Young tableaux of shape [[2*n,2],[2]].
 * [A215712](http://oeis.org/A215712) ([program](215/A215712.asm)): Numerator of sum(i=1..n, 3*i/4^i )